christinemtrinh/NLP_Portfolio/README.md

 ### 9. Text Classification 2
 A [program](Homework8/Homework8_cmt180004.pdf) that does multi-class classification using deep learning.
 Two different architectures are examined and embedding is tested.

+## Summary
+Throughout this semester I learned about the many uses for natural language processing and the approaches to it.
+I was able to strengthen my skills listed [here](NLPSkills.txt).
+As with most technology, advancements are constantly being made.
+I especially believe it true for NLP because to be honest, some of the libraries I used were far from perfect.
+Even through the complex human mind, it takes 10,000 years for a new language to evolve from an existing one.
+One will have never fully mastered a language in their lifetime.
+I hope to stay in-the-know about new developments in NLP, and not just 'hype' ones.
+I have a strong interest in literature, so I think one day I may use the skills I learned from this class.
+I hope to one day be a data scientist, and this class further confirmed my interest in statistics and artificial intelligence.